-The weather in South of France is the best in France.
+The weather in South of France is amongst the best in France and has attracted visitors for over 300 years.
 The climate in South of France is the hottest in France, with average summer temperatures above 30oC (80oF).
 The weather is predominantly Mediteranean, with long hot dry summers, warm springs and autumns, and clear mild winters.The South of France region is the driest region of France, rainfall is rare but when it comes you can experience spectacular downpours.
 You can expect around 300 days of sunshine a year in the South of France, but the region covers a diverse area and the weather in South of France can vary considerably within its borders.
 Some areas have particular micro-climates.
 The weather in the South of France during the autumn and winter is quite unpredicatable, with warm sunny days intersperesed with spectacular lightning storms, hailstorms and occasional floods.

 Weather in South of France during each month